KimikaTeorikoa/OptimRotEduc/README.md

 ## 📝 Usage

-The file myCode/minimization.py containts a function called *orbopt_sd*, which can be used for doing orbital optimization with the steepest gradient descent algorithm.
-You are requested to use gthis as an example to complete the functions *orbopt_cg*, *orbopt_adagrad*, *orbopt_rmsprop*, *orbopt_adadelta* and *orbopt_adam* in order to do minimization with this algorithms.
+The file myCode/minimization.py contains a function called *orbopt_sd*, which can be used for doing orbital optimization with the steepest gradient descent algorithm.
+In the notebooks you will be requested to complete the other functions and explore their use in Hartree-Fock and Natural Orbital Functional (NOF) theory.
+The content is organized in folders:

-Later, you will study the methods using the notebooks of the folders.

-- Start with Hartree-Fock, where you can explore a) the effect of the step size on the different optimization algorithms, and b) compare the convergency of the algorithms at their best step size.
+- Start with Hartree-Fock, where you will a) code the optimization algorithms and explore the effect of the step size and b) compare the convergency of the algorithms at their best step size.

 - Follow with Natural Orbital Functional theory, where you can a) apply the optimization algorithms in a more complex landscape that includes electron correlation, and b) introduce the concept of a dynamic (scheduled) step size for improving convergency.